 - Veggie pops (a lollipop stick with the candy removed, and a head of broccoli stuck in its place)

 - Undrinkable juice (clear plastic drinking cups with strawberry Jell-O and a straw stuck inside)

 - An oldie but goodie: Brown E’s (tell the kids you made them brownies and give them each a brown paper cutout of the letter E)

 If you’re feeling in a generous mood, you might choose to give your kids an actual sweet treat after playing the trick on them.

 You’re on Mute!

-“You’re on mute” might just be the most-often said phrase of 2020-2021.
+“You’re on mute” might just be the most-often said phrase during virtual learning.
 If you’re teaching virtually and want to play a quick little trick on your kiddos, make sure your mic is on and start talking without any sound coming out of your mouth (think lip-syncing, but without the music).
 Your kids will most likely try to tell you that your mic is on mute, only to be confused when they realize that it isn’t.
 Warning: it might be hard to keep a straight face!

 “What’s wrong with the sink?!”

 Hand washing is at an all-time high, so this is an especially appropriate prank for this year.
 Grab a cheap Easter Egg dying kit that comes with those little color pellets that you drop into the vinegar mixture.
 Using a tiny piece of adhesive (like duct tape or wall mounting tape), attach a pellet or two to the inside of your classroom sink faucet.
 An alternative could be to use a Q-tip and gel food coloring to line the inner rim of the faucet.